precice/fenics-adapter/README.md

 *H.-J. Bungartz, F. Lindner, B. Gatzhammer, M. Mehl, K. Scheufele, A. Shukaev, and B. Uekermann: preCICE - A Fully Parallel Library for Multi-Physics Surface Coupling.
 Computers and Fluids, 141, 250–258, 2016.*

-If you are using FEniCS, please also consider the information on https://fenicsproject.org/citing/.
+If you are using FEniCS, please also consider the information on [the official FEniCS website on citing](https://fenicsproject.org/citing/).

-## Disclaimer

-This offering is not approved or endorsed by the FEniCS Project, producer and distributor of the FEniCS software via https://fenicsproject.org/.

 ## Development history